VedantGuptaX/titanic_ML_model/README.md

 - 🖼️ **Survival Plot** auto-generated from logs using Seaborn/Matplotlib
 - 🧪 **Interactive UI** built with Gradio
 - 🐳 **Dockerized**, ready for production or local testing
+- K8s can also be used for container orchestration and Jenkins pipeline can be used for CI or GHActions whichever and ArgoCD for CD.

 ---